Search Waiver Categories

 Spousal/PartnerHire: The successful recruitment or retention of a senate faculty member or an individual in a senior leadership position (e.g., senior management group (SMG) member) is ultimately dependent on an academic appointment for the individual's spouse/partner.
 A spouse/ partner hire into a campus appointment is not an entitlement.
 Every spouse/partner hire must meet the qualifications and standard of excellence for the appropriate appointment.
 A spouse/partner hire is contingent on ultimate employment or retention of the associated individual.
 A spousal/partner search waiver can be of indefinite duration.

 Continuation of Training*: The candidate is a trainee of the campus (e.g., undergraduate or graduate student, postdoctoral scholar, fellow) who remains for a short period of time to complete a research project begun while in student or trainee status, or for a trainee who is hired by the campus to complete a clinical training program.
-The research project for which the waiver is requested must have begun a minimum of three months prior to the completion of the program/training.
-Continuation of training search waivers are made for a limited period of time, not to exceed 18 months.
-An additional 6 months may be requested due to covid-19, up to a maximum of 24 months.
+The candidate began working on the research project for which the waiver is requested a minimum of three months prior to the completion of the program/training.
+The appointment must start within three months of the end of the student or trainee status, and is allowed for a limited period of time, not to exceed 18 months.
 The “clock” starts immediately following the end of student or trainee status, even if the request for the waiver is not made until a later date.

 A pre-training waiver may also be requested for a candidate who has accepted admission to a graduate program and seeks to receive training prior to fall enrollment.
 In these cases a candidate can be hired into an appropriate academic title (typically the Junior Specialist title) as early as June 1st of the enrollment academic year.